310mc/https-310mc.github.io-tl/source/_posts/meteor_impact/first_half_p1.md

 but lately, he is probably in this Country more often. see, since i am here, after all… and mikejima’s Job is to be Useful for me.

-i don’t really need him to, though… for mikejima to do all the Work is so stingy of him, isn’t it? don’t you think so too?
+i do not really need him to, though… for mikejima to do all the Work is so stingy of him, isn’t it? don’t you think so too?
 {% endbubble %}

 {% bubble Chiaki mgnworried %}